nightedenart/GelbooruImageTagger/README.md

 # GelbooruImageTagger
-Universal Windows Platform (UWP) app that paints metadata properties to images downloaded from Gelbooru.
+Windows Presentation Foundation (WPF) app that paints metadata properties to images downloaded from Gelbooru.

 Currently, this app paints metadata such as any artists, copyrights / intellectual properties, keywords / tags and image source.

 This makes images easier to search for a particular tag or author.

+## Install instructions

+You can either build the project from source using Visual Studio (Visual Studio 2022 recommended) or you can go to the 'Releases' and get the latest binary and run (easiest method).

 ## How to use